How to get your first credit card

 2. Consider beginner credit cards

-Once you know your credit scores, consider exploring cards geared toward your credit level.
-If you’re establishing credit, you might consider one of these credit cards for first-timers:
+Once you know your credit scores, consider cards geared toward your credit level.
+If you’re establishing credit, you might consider one of these types of cards:

 3. Explore rewards credit card options